 The Management Resources and Compensation Committee periodically reviews the number of vested and unvested options held by executive officers and makes stock grants to these executives to provide greater incentives to continue employment with TeamStaff and to strive to increase shareholder value.
 Stock options typically have been granted to executive officers when the executive first joins TeamStaff, in connection with a significant change in responsibilities and, occasionally, to achieve equity within a peer group.
 During the fiscal year ended September 30, 2007, the Management Resources and Compensation Committee made grants of restricted stock to executive officers, as described in the section entitled "Executive Compensation - Restricted Stock Grants in Last Fiscal Year."
-The primary factors upon which specific grants made by the Management Resources and Compensation Committee during fiscal year 2007 were based are the executive's past performance, anticipated future contribution, consistency within the executive, the level of vested and unvested options, competitive market practices and the executive's responsibilities and performance.
+The primary factors upon which specific grants made by the Management Resources and Compensation Committee during fiscal year 2007 were based are the executive's past performance, anticipated future contribution, consistency within the executive's peer group, prior option grants to the executive officer, the percentage of outstanding equity owned by the executive, the level of vested and unvested options, competitive market practices and the executive's responsibilities and performance.
 The Management Resources and Compensation Committee does not set specific target levels for options or restricted stock granted to named executive officers or for the Chief Executive Officer but seeks to be competitive with similar companies.